M1K45/-Digital-and-microprocessor-technology/README.md

 # -Digital-and-microprocessor-technology
 Code written for my laboratory tasks during my embedded classes.
-Using Arduino IDE but using mostly C programming language
+Using Arduino IDE but using mostly C programming language.
+Made electronic schemes for most of the projects.

 **sketch_0:** Simple diode blinking
 **sketch_1:** Diodes are blinking in a row